Wednesday, January 2, 2013

 Works well but has a terrible bottom rack layout.
 If you have shallow cabinets Bosch is really your only option but if you have standard 25" deep cabinets, buy something cheaper.

-Pella Windows Review - Think Twice
+Pella Windows Review - Poorly Engineered

 I'll expand more on this later but I am very disappointed with these windows.
 I wanted a double pane replacement for the original gridded double hung windows and i wanted it in black.
 That didn't leave me with many options.
 I went with the Pella Architect Series wood windows.
 They're wood windows that are aluminum clad on the outside and bare wood on the inside.
 The aluminum cladding can be painted pretty much whatever you want so I ordered it in black and knew I'd be painting the inside black as well so I ordered that pre primed.
 These were not cheap which was okay because the sample units appeared to be solid and well built and this is a pretty integral part of a house so I wanted a good product.
 Long story short, they did not live up to my expectations.
 Here are the pros and cons.